sroigmas/cv/README.md

 ## 🧑‍💻 Work experience

 **Senior Software Engineer** @ [ManoMano España](https://www.manomano.es/) _(Feb 2023 - Present)_ <br>
-_Remote from Valencia (Spain)_ <br>

-I work in the returns domain improving the user experience for the customers and sellers using our marketplace.
+Returns domain project to improve the user experience for the customers and sellers using our marketplace.
 As part of my job we have enabled several campaigns to offer free returns or extended return periods.

+My main tasks have been:
-Initially, I was involved in migrating some flows from PHP to several Java and Kotlin microservices as well as performing a data migration from MySQL to Postgres.
-We built the foundations which allow the sellers manage the returns through the web (sending the instructions to pick up the product, communicating with the customer, refunding the item...).
-We also improved the user experience for the customers allowing them to track their returns as well as cancel them.
+- Migrating several flows from PHP to several **Java 17** and **Kotlin** microservices.
+- Building the foundations which allow the sellers manage the returns through the web (sending the instructions to pick up the product, communicating with the customer, refunding the item...).

-For this, we defined the new data model and made use of hexagonal architecture and technologies such as the AWS SDK (to store images and documents) or Kafka (to enable metrics calculation).
+- Improving the user experience for the customers allowing them to track their returns as well as cancel them.
+- Defining the new data model.

-We are using the large-scale agile methodology known as SAFe, based on Scrum, doing PIs of about 2 months duration.
-At the end of the PIs we show demos of the results achieved to the rest of the company.
-Besides, I've been the facilitator of our team refinement meetings several times, to define the tasks to perform, estimate them and align between the FE and BE developers.
+- Showing **demos** of the achieved results to the rest of the company.
+- Facilitating occasionally our team refinement meetings to define the tasks to perform, estimate them and align between the FE and BE developers.

-<ins>Main technologies and tools used:</ins> <br>
-Kotlin, Java 17, Spring, Spring Boot, Spring Web, REST, Spring Cloud OpenFeign, Spring Data JPA, Kafka, Kafka Schema Registry, Postgres, Liquibase, OpenAPI, Lombok, ModelMapper, JUnit, Mockito, AWS (ECR, EKS, S3), Localstack, Kong, Vault, Docker, Kubernetes, Gradle, Git/GitLab, JFrog, SonarQube, Datadog, Spotless, Scrum, SAFe, DDD, Hexagonal architecture and SOLID.
+We use **hexagonal architecture** and technologies such as the **AWS** SDK or **Kafka**.
+Also **SAFe** ﻿as agile framework, based on Scrum, doing PIs of about 2 months duration.
 <br><br>

 **Self-study period** _(Sep 2022 - Jan 2023)_ <br>

-Self-study period to keep growing professionally by learning or going deeper in new technologies and concepts.
-I took courses in several platforms like Udemy or Codely.tv, read development books and articles and put that knowledge into practice with small examples in Github.
+**Self-study** period to keep growing professionally by taking courses in several platforms like **Udemy** or **Codely.tv** as well as reading development books and articles and putting that knowledge into practice in **Github**.

-<ins>Completed courses:</ins>
-- 'SOLID principles' course (Codely.tv)
-- 'Setup macOS for programming' course (Codely.tv)
-- 'Productivity with iTerm' course (Codely.tv)
-- 'IntelliJ IDEA' course (Codely.tv)
-- 'Learn Apache Kafka for Beginners v3' course (Udemy)
-- 'Confluent Schema Registry & REST Proxy' course (Udemy)
-- 'Kafka Streams for Data Processing' course (Udemy)
-- 'Docker' course (Codely.tv)
-- 'Kubernetes for developers' course (Codely.tv)
-- 'Log management with Loki and Grafana' course (Codely.tv)
-- 'ELK+Beats - Centralize logs with Elastic Stack' course (Codely.tv)
-- 'Monitoring with Prometheus' course (Codely.tv)
-- 'Visualize Prometheus metrics with Grafana' course (Codely.tv)
-- 'Master Java Web Services and RESTful API with Spring Boot' course (Udemy)
-- 'Master Microservices with Spring Boot and Spring Cloud' course (Udemy)
-- 'Hexagonal Architecture' course (Codely.tv)

-<ins>Other learnings:</ins>
-- AsyncAPI
-- Spring Kafka
-- Kafka Testing with Embedded Kafka and Testcontainers
-- Spring Cloud Stream
-- Testing with AssertJ and Hamcrest
-- Testing with REST Assured
-- Testing with Testcontainers
-- 'Get Your Hands Dirty on Clean Architecture' book (Tom Hombergs)
+Among others, I did courses about **Kafka**, **testing**, **Docker**, **Kubernetes** and **hexagonal architecture**.
 <br><br>

 **Engineer Lead** @ [Wefox](https://www.wefox.com/en-de) _(Apr 2022 - Jul 2022)_ <br>
-_Remote from Valencia (Spain)_ <br>

-My role was a mix of tech leadership and management.
+Mix of **tech leadership and management**.

-On the development side, I planned the extension of our data model (aligning with the architect and product) to support new markets and products.
+My tasks consisted in:

-Also, I was actively participating in the Java Chapter (we followed the Spotify model) by sharing knowledge with the other teams in the company (like integrating CodeClimate with Github for the code quality analysis or adding code analysis tools locally to the projects to detect bugs, potential issues and security issues).
+- Participating in the Java Chapter (we followed the Spotify model) by sharing knowledge with the other teams in the company.

-On the leadership and management side I had many responsabilities:
-- Attending leadership meetings (for leads and managers) to support and manage any requirements across the company (like improving our observability strategy).
+- Attending leadership meetings to support and manage any requirements across the company.
 - Leading an initiative to integrate CodeClimate with Github in all the teams in the company.
-- Defining the priorities and the roadmap in my team (along with product) to speed up our business and aligning with other teams for any dependencies.
+- Defining the priorities and the roadmap in my team (along with product) and aligning with other teams for any dependencies.
-- Performing 1:1s/follow-up meetings every two weeks with the members of my team to detect any personal issues or any issues related to the project as well as helping them to improve and grow up professionally within the company.
+- Performing 1:1 meetings with the members of my team to detect any issues and help them to grow up professionally within the company.
-- Doing the performance reviews of the members of my team to measure their performance and professional progress (by using the OKR framework).
+- Doing their performance reviews to measure their progress with OKRs.

-<ins>Main technologies and tools used:</ins> <br>
-Java 11, Spring, Spring Boot, Spring Web, REST, Spring Cloud Stream, Spring Data JPA, Kafka, Kafka Streams, Kafka Schema Registry, Postgres, Liquibase, OpenAPI, Stoplight, Lombok, MapStruct, JUnit, Mockito, Testcontainers, BDD and performance testing, Gherkin, Cucumber, Serenity, REST Assured, Scala, Gatling, AWS (ECR, EKS, ParameterStore, S3, DMS), Docker, Kubernetes, Maven, Git/Github, Github Actions, Nexus, Sonar, SonarQube, CodeClimate, Kibana, Checkstyle, PMD, Scrum, DDD, Hexagonal architecture and SOLID.
 <br><br>

 **Senior Java Developer** @ [Wefox](https://www.wefox.com/en-de) _(Oct 2021 - Apr 2022)_ <br>
-_Remote from Valencia (Spain)_ <br>

-I worked in the claims domain developing microservices part of an event-driven architecture with Kafka.
-We deployed our microservices on the cloud using AWS, Docker and Kubernetes.
-For the REST API design, we were using an API first approach using Stoplight and OpenAPI.
+Claims domain project. **Microservices** **event-driven** architecture with **Kafka**.
+Cloud deployment using **AWS**, **Docker** and **Kubernetes**.

-As part of my tasks I was migrating the business logic, previously in Salesforce, and adapting the architecture and the data model to onboard in a new market (Italy).
+Part of my tasks were:
+- Migrating the business logic, previously in Salesforce, and adapting the architecture and the data model to onboard in the Italian market.

-I also worked on the migration from Java 11 to Java 17, updating our CI/CD pipelines to use the new version and improving the code to work with Java records and remove the Lombok dependency.
+- Migrating from Java 11 to **Java 17**, updating the code and our CI/CD pipelines.

-Besides, I took part in the company's selection process, reviewing the candidate's challenge and making the technical interview.
+- Taking part in the company's selection process, reviewing the candidate's challenge and making the technical interview.

-<ins>Main technologies and tools used:</ins> <br>
-Java 11, Spring, Spring Boot, Spring Web, REST, Spring Cloud Stream, Spring Data JPA, Kafka, Kafka Streams, Kafka Schema Registry, Postgres, Liquibase, OpenAPI, Stoplight, Lombok, MapStruct, JUnit, Mockito, Testcontainers, BDD and performance testing, Gherkin, Cucumber, Serenity, REST Assured, Scala, Gatling, AWS (ECR, EKS, ParameterStore, S3, DMS), Docker, Kubernetes, Maven, Git/Github, Github Actions, Nexus, Sonar, SonarQube, CodeClimate, Kibana, Checkstyle, PMD, Scrum, DDD, Hexagonal architecture and SOLID.
 <br><br>

 **Senior Software Engineer** @ [Openbank](https://www.openbank.es/) _(Jun 2021 - Oct 2021)_ <br>
-_Valencia (Spain)_ <br>

-I worked on the Corebanking project developing microservices of retail banking (consumer/personal banking).
-Concretely, we worked on the migration of the accounts and customers functionality to a new architecture of lambdas and microservices in AWS and using SQS communication.
+Retail banking (consumer banking) project.
+Business logic migration of the accounts and customers domains to **microservices** and **lambdas** in **AWS** and using SQS communication.

-<ins>Main technologies and tools used:</ins> <br>
-Java 11, Spring, Spring Boot, Spring Web, REST, Spring Data JPA, Oracle, Postgres, Flyway, ActiveMQ, Swagger/OpenAPI 3, Lombok, JUnit, Mockito, AWS (EC2, ECS, S3, SQS y Lambda), Docker, Wildfly, Temenos T24/Transact, Temenos IRIS, Apache Camel, Maven, Git/Bitbucket, Bamboo, Harness, Nexus, Splunk, Sonar, SonarQube, Checkstyle, PMD and Findbugs.
 <br><br>

 **Programmer analyst / Technical lead** @ [GFT](https://www.gft.com/es/es) _(Mar 2020 - Jun 2021)_ <br>
-_Valencia (Spain)_ <br>

-I worked on a project for Deutsche Bank about trade finance and automatic de-risking between multiple investors.
-It was composed of more than 100 people, grouped in several teams, so we were using the large-scale agile methodology known as SAFe (Scaled Agile Framework) based on Scrum.
-My tasks consisted on the analysis and development of small microservices, development of component and E2E tests, occasional front-end development in React and production deployment and support.
-Besides I was holding the role of technical lead in my team, constantly interacting with our client and the project architects, taking part in the decision making, elaborating the technical design of the tasks as well as providing support in the technical part of the development.
+Financing project for **Deutsche Bank**. **Microservices** development and component and E2E testing.
+**Technical Lead** role, taking part in the decision making, elaborating the technical design of the tasks as well as providing support in the technical part of the development.

-When it was required, we applied pair programming to ensure the code quality.
-Besides, we made use of code quality tools (SonarQube, Checkstyle, PMD, Findbugs, SonarLint and Veracode) and code review tools (Bitbucket).

-Related to the testing, we used a ATDD/BDD approach, refining and defining the scenarios at functional level previosly to the development and making use of tools such as Gherkin, Cucumber and Serenity.
+Related to the testing, use of **ATDD** / **BDD**, refining and defining the scenarios at functional level previously to the development and making use of tools such as Gherkin, Cucumber and Serenity.

-<ins>Main technologies and tools used:</ins> <br>
-Java, Spring, Spring Boot, Spring Web, REST, Spring Cloud (Feign and Hystrix), Spring Data JPA, Spring Security, Spring JMS, ActiveMQ, Liquibase, Lombok, React, JUnit, Mockito, Gherkin, Cucumber, Serenity, Selenium, Maven, Git / BitBucket, TeamCity, Sonar, Veracode, Artifactory, uDeploy, Openshift, Geneos, SonarQube, Checkstyle, PMD, Findbugs and SonarLint.
 <br><br>

 **Junior / Senior developer and Programmer analyst** @ [GFT](https://www.gft.com/es/es) _(Mar 2014 - Mar 2020)_ <br>
-_Valencia (Spain)_ <br>

-I worked in an investment banking project for Deutsche Bank about credit market data delivery to predict the future value of a product.
-My work consisted of Java development of message and web services as well as production deployment and support.

-<ins>Main technologies used:</ins> <br>
-Java, Spring, Spring Boot, Spring Web, REST, Spring Data JPA, Spring Security, Spring JMS, Solace, JUnit, Mockito, Maven, Git / BitBucket, Crucible, TeamCity, Artifactory, uDeploy and Geneos.
+Investment banking project for **Deutsche Bank**. **Java** development of **messaging** and web services.
 <br><br>

 ## 👨‍🎓 Education and training